Dharmik1710/L-diversity/README.md

 The implementation of L-diversity is done in python.

+Race is taken as the sensitive attribute in this data.

 There are four parts of this algorithm

 1) Read and store the data from the .data file into a python hash table with key as the attributes and their values as values from file.